Abstract

 Solving:

-This transcendental equation has a unique solution for g* in (0, 1)
+This transcendental equation has a unique interior solution when the

 6. Second-Order Conditions and Uniqueness